abirbhy/Takuzu/README.md

 ## Constraints to respect

-4x4, 6x6 or 8x8 grids.
-Each grid contains only 0 and 1, and must be completed respecting three rules2:
+4x4, 6x6 or 8x8 grids, each grid contains only 0 and 1, and must be completed respecting three rules2:

 1/ As many as 1 and 0 on each line and on each column.